developerY/BasePro/applications/ashbike/actions/roadmap.md

 Allow Start → distance begins at 0 again

 Stop resets everything to the centered gray bike

-Let me know if you need any more tweaks!
 ---
 How it behaves
 Tap “▶️” (NotStarted → Riding): calls tracker.start(), emits a reset, and begins location polling.